I was tidying virtually with my client recently and the next day we had this exchange:

 When it comes to recycling your rejects, do your research and check in with your favorite brands.
 For example, Knickey accepts ANY ready-to-retire intimates by mail, turning them into insulation, rug pads, and rags.

-Large scale items and “junk” removal
+Donate or Dispose: Large scale item “junk” removal

 The Honest Junk Company – they pick up everything and anything from residential to corporate projects and liquidations.
 They give all usable items to nonprofit partners to both help the community and reduce waste in landfills.
 All revenue goes to the Chicago Furniture Bank, furnish 3,200 homes for families leaving homelessness.
 Pickups can be scheduled within 48 business hours.